keegango/lsqpy/README.md

 ### Solving

 	minimize(objective,[constraint])            # Solve the problem
-	print(x.getValue())                         # Display the results
+	print(x.value)                              # Display the results

 The 'minimize' function is called when it is time to solve the least-squares problem you have created.
-It takes as arguments an objective that is a sumsq expression, and a list of equality constraints to apply.
+It takes as arguments an objective that is a sum of squares expression, and an optional list of equality constraints to apply.
 The function will then attempt to solve.
-If a solution is found, the value of a variable can be obtained by calling the method getValue() on the variable.
+If a solution is found, the value of a variable can be obtained as the value property of a variable as shown.

 There are two cases where 'minimize' will be unable to solve the problem.
 The first is when the system is over-determined ...
 The system may also be under-determined in which case ...